JohanVer/freicar_docs/docs/nodes/freicar_overview.md

 You can think of services as bidirectional ROS message.
 We currently have two services.

 ### 5.2.1.
 [Track Request](https://aisgit.informatik.uni-freiburg.de/vertensj/freicar_base/-/blob/master/freicar_common/srv/Track.srv)
 Track requests are served by the [chaperone node](#4-freicar-chaperone).
-Each agent must send a track request at initialization, stating its name, the name if its tf frame and whether it's a scripted agent.
-The latter is only true for the scripte agents in the [freicar_carla_agent](#3-freicar-carla-agent) node.
+Each agent must send a track request at initialization, stating its name, the name of its tf frame and whether it's a scripted agent.
+The latter is only true for the scripted agents in the [freicar_carla_agent](#3-freicar-carla-agent) node.
 As the agent is shutting down, it must send another request with `bool track` set to false.
 Currently [freicar_agent](#1-freicar-agent) handles sending these track requests.

 ### 5.2.2.
 [WayPoint Request](https://aisgit.informatik.uni-freiburg.de/vertensj/freicar_base/-/blob/master/freicar_common/srv/WayPoint.srv)
 This is a deprecated service in `freicar_map`.
 It has the same functionality as `freicar::planning::lane_follower::GetPlan(...)`.
 It'll most likely be removed in a future commit.